danillonunes/danillonunes.com/README.md

 You must have Git and Drush in order to use the build makefile.

-You can build the site with a `drush make danillonunes.make drupal`, or, you might download Drush Build from http://drupal.org/sandbox/danillonunes/1919260 and use `make` instead.
+You can build the site with the command `make` or, if you don't have the make utility, you can start the drush make builder directly by running `drush make danillonunes.make drupal`.